Uterine Fibroid Embolization at Denver Fibroids

 - Covered by most insurance companies

-- UFE offers a shorter hospital stay, a faster return to work, and fewer complications after 30 days when compared to having a hysterectomy(1).
+- UFE offers no hospital stay, a faster return to work, and fewer complications after 30 days when compared to having a hysterectomy.1

-- Overall significant improvement in patient’s physical and emotional well-being
+- Significant improvement in patient’s physical and emotional well-being

-- Overall, uterine fibroid embolization is a safe procedure and is a treatment for uterine fibroids that involves minimal risk
+Overall, UFE is a safe procedure and is a treatment for uterine fibroids that involves minimal risk.
+90% of all women were satisfied or very satisfied at final follow up.2

 (As with any medical procedure, discuss all risks and complications with your physician)